ashang/ocs-url/README.md

 Command "download" will download the file from specified URL to local destination of specified install-type.

-Command "install" will make file download and trigger install process.
+Command "install" will make file downloading and trigger installation process.

 #### Query string